schar/comp-sem/README.md

+# Computational semantics seminar

+## Overview

+Welcome to the website for the Spring 2017 Seminar in Semantics!

+This semester, we're taking a look at how natural language semanticists can exploit tools developed by computer scientists to structure semantic theory, and possibly develop more principled semantic architectures, with improved empirical coverage in various domains.

+We'll see how *monads* (along with the related concepts of *functors* and *applicatives*), *continuations*, and *type theory* can be used to ground and enrich theories of indefinites (and indefiniteness), binding, quantification and scope, dynamics, focus, presupposition, supplementation, and (one hopes!) their interactions.

+The coursework involves weekly readings, short weekly-ish problem sets (to help you consolidate understanding of new technical concepts), and a short term paper (10-15 pages), due at the conclusion of the class.
+I'll be in touch with enrolled students after Spring Break about paper topics.

+## Course materials

+Course materials (including readings, slides, and exercises) can be downloaded by following the links below.
+You'll need a password to access some of the readings, which I'll supply to you via email.

 |                      | Topic                           | Reading                                                              | Slides                                                                 | Exercises                                                                |
 |----------------------|---------------------------------|----------------------------------------------------------------------|------------------------------------------------------------------------|--------------------------------------------------------------------------|
 | **Week 1** (Jan 18)  | Meaning as computation?         | --                                                                   | [here](https://github.com/schar/comp-sem/blob/master/slides/week1.pdf) | [here](https://github.com/schar/comp-sem/blob/master/exercises/week1.md) |